Padosan: Soundtrack

+Production

+Mehmood and R.D.
+Burman were very close and had a good relationship since their first collaboration in the movie Chhote Nawab (1961).
+Four years later, Mehmood made the film Bhoot Bungla (1965) and hired R.D.
+Burman as a music director and gave R.D.
+Burman a role to act in the movie.
+Therefore, Mehmmod being the producer of Padosan, the role of Bhola was first offered to R.D.
+Burman.
+However, he rejected it and wanted to continue his passion and pursue his career in music, and he already had acted in two movies, Bhoot Bungla and Pyar Ka Mausam, and also was a music director in these two movies as well.
+So, the role was later given to Sunil Dutt.

 Reception

 Padosan was the sixth highest-grossing film of 1968, earning ₹2.8 crore worldwide.

-Critical Response
+Critical response

 Padosan received positive reviews from critics upon release, with major praise directed at its direction, soundtrack, and performances by the cast.
 Amborish Roy Choudhury of Firstpost reviewed the film, writing that Sunil Dutt had built an impressive body of work, Saira Banu’s comic timing was evident, and Kishore Kumar—who had stopped acting to focus on singing—took on the role of Vidyapati after remarking that it reminded him of his uncle Dhananjay Bannerjee.
 Padosan created history with its phenomenal music by R. D. Burman and the impeccable comic performances of the principal cast.
 He further wrote that Dutt was always eager for experimentation and accepted the role of Bhola, a challenging role since he had not done comedy before.
 Manish Gaekwad of Scroll.in observed that Kishore Kumar conveyed humour visually in "Mere Samne Wali Khidki", while "Ek Chatur Naar" played out as a vocal challenge between him as an autodidact and the classically trained Manna Dey.
 A writer in Bollywood Hungama praised Sunil Dutt’s comedic performance, stating that his role surprised the audience, as he was primarily known for serious roles and marked a successful transformation of his screen image.
 In 2020, Asjad Nazir of Eastern Eye wrote that the film’s biggest strengths were Dutt’s portrayal of Bhola; a simpleton role which was differed from his traditional heroic image, Mehmood’s performance as Master Pillai, Kumar’s energetic turn as Guru, which lit up the screen, and the memorable portrayals by the supporting cast.
 The film was filled with witty dialogues, slapstick comedy, situational humour and larger-than-life characters.